Q: What is AWS OpsWorks for Chef Automate?

 Q: Where can I find details about changes between platform versions?

-Details about changes between Chef Automate versions are on the OpsWorks for Chef Automate Release Notes page.
+Details about changes between Chef Automate versions are on the Chef Automate Release Notes page.

 Q: How often are platform version updates released?